theoremlp/rules_mypy/readme.md

 ```

 ## Skipping Targets
 Adding the `no-mypy` tag will elide type checking for that target.
-This is seful for targets outside your
+This is useful for targets outside of your
 control that generate py_* rules, such as `compile_pip_requirements` or `py_console_script_binary`, and modules
 that still need typing.